main menu

 how is basal cell carcinoma treated?

-can I treat basal cell carcinoma myself?
+can basal cell carcinoma be treated at home?

 is basal cell carcinoma genetic?